The Senior Engineer Force Field

 The combination of where the economy is at the moment and the introduction of new generative AI tools is making it difficult for RCGs (recent college graduates) to find work.
 What employers are looking for is Senior Engineers with enough experience under their belt to be able to provide guidance and guard rails to the tools.
 The relatively low-value-add coding that a Junior Engineer would ordinarily do is largely being automated.

 This isn't a new phenomenon, it's just been exacerbated by recent developments.
 The hiring sweet spot for businesses has long been the Senior Engineer.
 They're experienced enough to consistently deliver.
-They're not experienced enough to command higher compensation or title.
+They're often not in the position to command higher compensation though.
 In other words, they're low risk high reward employees.

 Comments